rpdav/nixos/docs/services.md

 ### Volume creation and ownership

-I prefer to create manual directories to pass through as volume mounts to containers.
+I prefer to create manual directories to pass through as volume mounts to containers rather than docker volumes.
 I create these declaratively using a custom module called `virtualisation.oci-containers.mounts`.
 This module will add `tmpfiles` entries - a `d` rule to create directories if they don't exist yet and a `Z` rule to recursively change ownership to the user running the container, which is typically `config.serviceOpts.dockerUser`.

 If a directory to be mounted into a container doesn't exist at run time, the container run command will fail.
 The `d` rule ensures this folder exists prior to running the container for the first time.
 After first run, this rule does nothing since the directory will already exist.